jasonbrazeal/docs-chat/README.md

 ## Improvements

 If this application was developed for a real business use case, there would be specific requirements and a plan of work with milestones that I would be working toward.
-In this case, I'm just going to suggest a few improvements that I would likely consider for almost any use case.
+In this case, I'm just going to suggest a few improvements that may be applicable to many different use cases.

 ### Choice of LLM